Effective small group instruction is a key tool to use in any classroom. It is essential in the ELA classroom to help all students achieve success.

 - I use “I do, WE do, You do” all the time!
 I even put that on the board/in our books or on worksheets!

 - After I have taught a skill then I see who needs more time and direct teaching.
 Then make my groups.
-I also work in small group conferences so the students sign up for a time
+I also work in small group conferences so the students sign up for a time to meet with the teacher.

 - Looking at student work at the end of the day and have the students revisit the objectives during small instruction